-The On the Economy blog will periodically rerun blog posts that were of particular interest.
-The following post is the second in a two-part series from December 2019 on what’s behind the rising returns to high-quality college education.
+This blog will periodically rerun posts of particular interest.
+The following is the second in a two-part series that originally ran in December 2019, discussing what’s behind the rising returns to high-quality college education.

 The previous post in this series discussed how students at high-quality colleges have seen higher graduation rates and income relative to their peers at lower-quality colleges and how these gains have risen over time.
 This post looks at what’s possibly behind those rising returns.